 There are some other signals that road users will use to communicate to you.
 You must know what these signals are and what to do when you see them.

-If an emergency vehicle, such as an ambulance, fire engine or police car, is coming towards you or behind you, and is using sirens and/or flashing red, blue, or blue and red lights, you must pull over and, if necessary, stop and allow it to pass.
+Emergency vehicles, such as an ambulance, fire engine or police car, use sirens and/or flashing red, blue, or blue and red lights.
+If an emergency vehicle is coming towards or behind you with sirens and/or flashing lights, you must pull over, stop if necessary, and allow it to pass.

 If a police car is following you with its siren on and/or flashing blue, or blue and red lights, you must pull over and stop as soon as possible.

-If asked to, you must give a police officer:
+You should remove your helmet and, if asked to, you must give the following to a police officer:

 If a vehicle is following you with flashing blue lights, you must pull over and stop as soon as possible.
-Flashing blue lights are used by customs, fisheries and marine reserve officers.
-These officers have the right to stop vehicles.
+Flashing blue lights are used by customs officers, fisheries officers and marine reserve officers.
+These people have the right to stop vehicles.

 Doctors, nurses or midwives on urgent business may use a roof-mounted green flashing light.
 If you see these lights, you must pull over and allow the vehicle to pass.

-Oversize vehicles may use flashing amber lights and pilot vehicles may use flashing amber and purple lights.
+Oversize vehicles may use flashing orange lights and pilot vehicles may use flashing orange and purple lights.
 You may need to pull over or stop to let the vehicles pass.

 Red flashing signals outside a fire station or airport mean you must stop and remain stopped until the lights stop flashing.